info-sec-bot/info-sec-bot/README.md

  - 🥀 Developer | Engineer | Security Researcher

- - <i>8+ years in Software Development, Information Security and Linux Administration</i>
+ - <i>8+ years in System Engineering, Information Security and Linux Administration</i>

  - 🔭 Experience with Cloud Architecture and Infastructure as Code